tylermystery/builder/spec_sheet.md

 * **Availability**: An inline, read-only calendar is displayed, showing the specific day-by-day availability for that item.

 Date Availability System
-The application provides real-time event availability at three distinct levels, powered by a JavaScript date picker library (flatpickr) and a serverless function that parses a remote iCal feed.
+The application provides real-time event availability at three distinct levels.
 Users specify the event length by selecting a start and end time directly within the date picker.

 * **The Header Calendar (Summary View)**: The main date picker shows a color-coded monthly calendar reflecting the combined availability of all favorited items.
 * **The Card Icons (Status View)**: After a date range is selected, an icon on every card updates to show its specific availability (✅, 🟠, or ❌).